Ironwood Capital Management

-Unless authorized by the specific client or former client, or as permitted by law, Ironwood will not disclose nonpublic personal information (such as name, address, social security number, tax identification number, net worth, total assets, income and other financial information necessary to determine required accreditation standards) about its clients or former clients to third parties other than affiliates and/or other third party firms that assist Ironwood in providing advisory services and/or effecting client transactions (such as brokers, fund administrators and compliance/operational support service providers).
+Unless authorized by the specific client or former client, or as permitted by law, Ironwood will not disclose non-public personal information (such as name, address, social security number, tax identification number, net worth, total assets, income and other financial information necessary to determine required accreditation standards) about its clients or former clients to third parties other than affiliates and/or other third party firms that assist Ironwood in providing advisory services and/or effecting client transactions (such as brokers, fund administrators and compliance/operational support service providers).
 Instances in which Ironwood may, as authorized and as disclosed in its Privacy Notice, share its customers’ information with non-affiliated third parties include:

-(a) disclosure to companies that provide services necessary to effect a transaction that you request or to service your account such as prime brokers, accountants, banks, attorneys or administrators.
+1. disclosure to companies that provide services necessary to effect a transaction that you request or to service your account such as prime brokers, accountants, banks, attorneys or administrators.

-(b) disclosure to government agencies, courts, parties to lawsuits, or regulators in response to subpoenas.
+2. disclosure to government agencies, courts, parties to lawsuits, or regulators in response to subpoenas.
 In such cases, we share only the information that we are required or authorized to share.

-(a) Access to Ironwood’s locked office requires a security pass (which is generally only provided to Ironwood’s employees);
+1. access to Ironwood’s locked office requires a security pass (which is generally only provided to Ironwood’s employees);

-(b) access to clients’ nonpublic personal information is restricted to an identified group of employees and service providers;
+2. access to clients’ nonpublic personal information is restricted to an identified group of employees and service providers;

 In order to protect clients against the risks of fraud and fraud-related crimes, including identity theft, Ironwood has also adopted the following internal procedures relating to the secured disposal of non-public personal information (although this list may not be exhaustive):

-(b) to the extent not covered under Rule 204-2 of the Investment Advisers Act of 1940 ("Advisers Act"), the clients’ and investors’ non-public personal information which is stored on disk, CD, tape or other electronic media (or any extra disks, CDs, tapes or other electronic media which contains of such non-public personal information, whether or not covered by Rule 204-2) shall be cleared, purged, declassified, overwritten and/or encrypted in such a manner so that any information contained therein cannot be restored or decrypted; and
+2. to the extent not covered under Rule 204-2 of the Advisers Act, the clients’ and investors’ non-public personal information which is stored on disk, CD, tape or other electronic media (or any extra disks, CDs, tapes or other electronic media which contains of such non-public personal information, whether or not covered by Rule 204-2) shall be cleared, purged, declassified, overwritten and/or encrypted in such a manner so that any information contained therein cannot be restored or decrypted; and